Brunno-DaSilva/my-vscode-setup/README.md

 1. Open Editor
 2. Minimap
 3. Breadcrumbs
-4. Move side bar to the right
+4. Move side bar to the right (it is recommended)

 ## 😎 ⌨️ Visual Studio Shortcuts